Life insurance and diabetes

 Insurers count diabetes as a pre-existing condition and may increase the cost or change the terms of their insurance policies to cover any extra risk.
 When making these changes, your insurer will look at the type of diabetes you have, how well it is managed, and your overall medical history.
 They may request access to your medical records or ask for a medical examination to get a complete picture of your health.

-Type 2 diabetes can sometimes be managed with lifestyle changes and medication, so insurers may consider it to be less of a risk.
+Type 2 diabetes can usually be managed with lifestyle changes and medication, so insurers may consider it to be less of a risk.

 Severity and control

-Your insurer will also consider how severe your diabetes is and how well it is controlled.
+Your insurer will also consider how severe your diabetes is, how well it is controlled and whether you have any complications.

 A key measure of this control is your HbA1c level.
 HbA1c (glycated haemoglobin) indicates your average blood sugar levels over the past two to three months.